What is a Traditional Thai Bamboo Tattoo?

 Recreating a False History of the Bamboo Hand Poke Tattoo

-Almost all information you find online about the History of Bamboo Tattoos using an association between Traditional Thai Tattoo’s or Hand Poke Tattoos are incorrect.
+Almost all information you find online about the History of Bamboo Tattoos using an association between the Traditional Thai Tattoo’s or Hand Poke Tattoos are incorrect.
 Articles, Blogs and various media will mention that in days gone by

 1) The Traditional Thai Tattoo was done using a Bamboo Needle using a hand poked method.